 The Erasmus programme offers students the opportunity to study at a university in another European country for a minimum of three months.
 The most important characteristics of 'Erasmus exchanges' are an allowance; exemption from tuition fees at the host institution; credits for successfully completed courses; and reception, introduction and, sometimes, the provision of accommodation on arrival.
-All universities with which TU Delft has an exchange agreement can be found in the university exchange database: <a href="utility/utilit
+All universities with which TU Delft has an exchange agreement can be found in the university exchange database: partneruniversities.tudelft.nl.